 Please Note - This form is to be added to the RioTinto one call now notification list for Dam Emergencies.
 In the event of an emergency, Rio Tinto will notify you as per information provided below using the "One Call Now" notification system.
 For voice/text messages, this will be a recorded message only, not a person to person communication.
 PLEASE NOTE - it is your responsibility to enact your emergency response plan upon receiving actual emergency notification and follow instructions accordingly.

 Date:

-Please Check box ✓ for appropriate noti fication destination type:
+Please Che ck box 🗸 for appropriate e notification destination type:

-ernment Agency
+Commi unity Organization Government Agency

-Please specify Organization Name (if thi is is a Community Organization or Government Agency request):
+Please specify Organization Name (if this is a Community Organization or Government Agency request) :

 Contact Person Name :

 Contact Location/Address :

-City / Town:
+City / Town :

 Postal Code :

 Contact Phone Number :

-Message Preference (please check ✓): ■ Voice Message and/or ■ Text Message
+Message Preference (please check ✓): Voice Message and/or Art Message

-rided will be notified by programmed message for any Nechako DEP events.
+Please note - The contact Phone Number provided will be notified by programmed message for any Nechako DEP events.

-age request; RIO TINTO will send you a text message requesting that you Opt-in se follow the instructions when you receive this text message.
+Upon receipt of this form indicating Text Message request; RIO TINTO will send you a text message requesting that you Opt-in with

+instructions to complete the set-up.
+Please follow the instructions when you receive this text message.

-Completed forms can be Emailed to Ken.Isaak@RIOTINTO.COM or Mailed to following address: TO: Rio Tinto P.O.
+Completed forms can be Emailed to ken.isaak@riotinto.com Or Mailed to following address:

+TO: Rio Tinto

+P.O.
 Box 1800 Kitimat, BC V8C 2H2 RE: DEP Notification Request

-OFFICE Use Only: Attention BC Works P lant Protection (One Call list: DEP Notification REQs)
+OFFICE Use Only: Attention BC Works Plant Protection (One Call list : DEP Notification REQs)

 Date Request Received:

 Process Date: Processed By: